Get away with the girls! From spas to shopping, from dining to dancing, Denver has everything you need for an unforgettable girls getaway weekend.

 What's a girls' getaway weekend without a trip to the spa?
 Here are just a handful of options.

 The Spa at the Brown Palace welcomes visitors with a soothing waterfall that sets the stage for the spa's signature soaks.
 These treatments make use of the hotel's exclusive artesian well located 750 feet below the lobby.
-Standard spa favorites, from massage to body wraps, are all available in these exquisite surroundings.
+Standard spa favorites, from massages to body wraps, are all available in these exquisite surroundings.

 The Oxford Club at the Oxford Hotel's unique "Herbal Steam" includes a lymphatic dry brushing of the body followed by time spent in the spa's detoxifying steam tent.